andylolu2/cuda-mnist/docs/blog.md

 So, given that we want to minimise data movement, we should just choose a partition size as large as possible to use all shared memory and registers, *right?* Well, not quite.

-### Thread block partition size
+### Threadblock partition size

 Asymptotically, as the problem size increases, yes, we do want to use as much shared memory and registers as possible.
 However, for small problem sizes, we might run into two problems:
-1. Have a large partition size means that we will have fewer thread blocks.
-As a result, we will not be able to utilise all the **Streaming Multiprocessors** (SMs) on the GPU.
+1. Have a large partition size means that we will have fewer threadblocks.
+As a result, we will not be able to utilise all the SMs on the GPU.
 2. For problem sizes that are not divisible by the partition size, we will have to add more padding to the inputs.
 As a result, some threads will be doing redundant computation.

 ### Warp partition size